kohs100/cs420-peg/README.md

 - `SZ_GLOB` is pre-allocated in pre-runtime phase, thus stack base offset(`OFS_STK`) will also determined before runtime phase.
 - `SZ_STK` is 4MB by default.
-- stack growth direction is upside, not like typical x86 arch.
+- Stack growth direction is upside, not like typical x86 arch.
-- string literals are allocated at heap in runtime.
+- String literals are allocated at heap in runtime.
   - Since there are string literal hashtable, it will be allocated maximum only once, not each time its expression be evaluated.
+- Memory allocators internally manages memory spaces as unit of page (4KB).